Starting an affiliate website is a great way to make money online.

 - Figure out what drives your audience at different stages in your niche (visitor intent)

-- Brainstorm 5-10 content pieces based around each of the visitor intents that you identified
+- Brainstorm five to ten content pieces based around each of the visitor intents you identified

 - Create desirable resources that people will jump over themselves to download in exchange for their email address